-You can deploy an application to your Windows Azure test environment just while you run the tests.
-You only get charged when you use the environment.
-However, you are charged by the hour, so a 15-minute test will cost the same as a 55-minute test.
-The testing team performs the majority of its tests using the local development fabric as well.
+The testing team performs the majority of its tests using the local Compute Emulator as well.
 They only deploy the application to the Windows Azure test environment to test the final configuration of the application before it is passed to the admin team for deployment to production.
 This way, they can minimize the costs associated with the test environment by limiting the time that they have an application deployed in the cloud.